openziti/ziti-doc/docusaurus/docs/reference/tunnelers/linux/index.md

 ## Manual Installation

 [The latest binary release](https://github.com/openziti/ziti-tunnel-sdk-c/releases/latest/) of `ziti-edge-tunnel` is distributed as an executable for amd64, arm, and arm64 architectures.
-To upgrade the tunneller perform the installation procedure again.
+To upgrade the tunneler perform the installation procedure again.

 Install the `wget` and `unzip` commands to use this example.